 4.2) Separate Allocation of Orders

-However, if you’re tied up with 5 courier partners, each may be assigned anywhere between 20 to 50 orders per day, depending on their serviceability.
-You’ll be entirely dependent on customers and the courier partners to inform you of any delivery exceptions.
+However, if you’re tied up with five courier partners, each may be assigned anywhere between 20 to 50 orders per day, depending on their serviceability.
+You’ll depend entirely on customers and courier partners to inform you of delivery exceptions.

 4.3) Independent Communications